ds82/ds82.github.com/_posts/2013-08-02-move-to-github.md

 Next step is to add some plugins to embedd code, github repos and stuff and of course producing some content.
 Well, stay stuned.

+---

+Just added something to hightlight code:
+{% highlight javascript linenos=table %}
+(function() {
+  var awesome = 'github';
+})();
+{% endhighlight %}

+Like it so far .. but I read, that the jekyll engine has some problems with long lines.
+Maybe I switch to gists or something if this anoyes me.